Home Gym Ideas

 Free Weights are Your Friend

 Forget that pricey equipment!
 When it comes to home gym ideas, a good set of free weights can do everything those machines can, and they will exercise more muscles with every set, too.
-So invest in a set of free weights, preferably a version that has several different weight options.
+So invest in a set of free weights, or make some DIY free weights.
 Kettle bells are a newer alternative to traditional dumbbells, but kettle bell movements are also harder to master and riskier to perform without training.
-Always set your weight down gently to protect your flooring!
+Always set your weight down gently to protect your gym flooring!

 A Mat Goes a Long Way